 We provided a comprehensive range of technical, commercial and critical risk management services.
 We also monitored, assured and programme managed delivery of the airport, taking a hands-on role in IT programme management, commercial contracts and budgets, and critical risk management.

 We strongly engaged with the Ecuadorian project team through mentoring and knowledge sharing, and provided training and guidance throughout.

 Drawing on the broad skillsets in our team, when construction restarted we initiated risk workshops and collaborative working initiatives to highlight the stakeholder, relationship and project delivery issues that needed proactive management.
 All stakeholders were involved in this process to reinforce relationships and re-energise the project team.
 This led to all remaining milestones being met on time and a successful opening.

 The project succeeded in delivering the key corporate social responsibility objectives of the Canadian Government who underwrote the construction contract in terms of cost, quality and timely delivery.

 The new airport delivered over US$1bn of local economic benefit in construction alone and will inject over US$200M annually into the Greater Quito economy.

 It is providing direct connectivity to Quito’s major export and tourism markets, and will transform the export of roses and provide travel connections to tourist destinations such as Quito, Cotopaxi, and the Galapagos.
-It has been voted the leading airport in South America for the last two years and won two UN sustainability awards.
+It has been voted the leading airport in South America for the last three years and won two UN sustainability awards.